MicrosoftDocs/power-automate-docs/articles/sharepoint-approvals.md

 - Access to Office 365 Outlook and Office 365 Users account.

->[AZURE.NOTE]While we're using SharePoint Online and Office 365 Outlook in this walk-through, you can use other services such as Zendesk, Salesforce or Gmail.
+>[AZURE.NOTE]While we're using SharePoint Online and Office 365 Outlook in this walk-through, you can use other services such as Zendesk, Salesforce, or Gmail.

 Before you create the flow, create a [SharePoint Online list](https://support.office.com/article/Training-Create-and-set-up-a-list-1DDC1F5A-A908-478B-BB6D-608F34B71F94); we'll use this list to request approval for vacations.
 The list must include the following columns: